 Who doesn't like to be greeted with a nice word of recognition like "Congratulations on the recent award!" or "Great article!
 I found it really insightful"?
 It informs the individual you admire their work, making it easier to get their attention and find a reason to connect with you.

 If you're already connected, giving kudos to this person will strengthen your relationship and make them more willing to help you in your career.

-Having a good network of connections is NOT about quantity, but the quality of the people and the strength of the relationships.
-Take the time to really evaluate who is worth connecting with, and when you do try, have a compelling reasons to why you want to connect with them so they will sincerely consider your request.
+Having a good network of connections is NOT about quantity but the quality of the people and the strength of the relationships.
+Take the time to really evaluate who is worth connecting with, and when you do try, have a compelling reason why you want to connect with them so they will sincerely consider your request.

 - 8 Reasons You Got Ghosted By A LinkedIn Connection - Work It Daily ›